-Preached by Pastor Anna C. Haugen, Augustana and Birka Lutheran Churches, Underwood, ND
+Preached by Pastor Anna C. Haugen, Chinook and Naselle Lutheran Churches, WA

-May the words of my mouth, and the meditations of my heart, be acceptable in your sight, my rock and my redeemer.
+May the words of my mouth and the meditations of my heart be acceptable in your sight, O Lord.